enuchi/SplitStringByCharacterGroups/README.md

 	//result should be [ 'a', 'bc', 'd' ]

 `split_into_groups` method takes 3 params:
-1. string_to_split
+1. the `string_to_split`
-2. character_group_array; ordered array of character groups. usually longest first.
+2. `character_group_array`, an ordered array of character groups. will usually want longest first.
-3. [optional boolean] ignore_unknown_characters?; defaults to true/ignore. set false to return as unidentified chars as undefined
+3. [optional boolean] `ignore_unknown_characters`. defaults to true/ignore. set false to return as unidentified chars as undefined
+4. [optional boolean] `split_extraneous_characters`. defaults to false/doesn't split. set to true to split unidentified substrings into individual elementss of single char length.

 ### call `sorted_character_groups` on an array to return array sorted by character length and reversed alphabetically